Rewards Rating: | 4.1 / 5 |

 Southwest Rapid Rewards Priority Credit Card vs. Chase Sapphire Reserve

-But what it does have is some of the best general travel benefits available on a rewards card, which can help cover its high $550 annual fee.
+The Chase Sapphire Reserve is a general-purpose travel card, so it doesn’t offer airline-specific perks like priority boarding or a chance to earn a companion pass or elite status.
+However, it has some of the best travel benefits available on a rewards card.
+This can help cover its high $550 annual fee.
 Most notably, the card includes a $300 credit every year for any travel purchase, applied automatically to your card statement as you make qualifying purchases.
 There are also plenty of chances to earn high rewards thanks to travel and dining categories that earn points at a higher rate than you’ll typically find on co-branded airline cards.

 Southwest Rapid Rewards Priority Credit Card vs. United Explorer Card

 If you are a fan of United Airlines, the United Explorer card offers a bevy of perks.
-Unlike the Southwest Priority card, the United Explorer offers bonus miles on restaurant purchases, making it much easier to rack up plenty of rewards.
-While United MileagePlus miles have a slightly lower average value than Rapid Rewards points, United Airlines has a much larger flight network and plenty of international options – making it a potentially better loyalty program for frequent international travelers.
+Unlike the Southwest Priority card, the United Explorer offers bonus miles on restaurant purchases.
+This can make it easier to rack up rewards.

 Southwest Rapid Rewards Priority Credit Card vs. Delta SkyMiles Gold American Express card